farbodtaymouri/Books-Papers/Leadership/Strategic Enterprise Architecture Management/notes.md

       * __Integration Layer__: It indicates how applications share or could share data and functions with other applications and databases. __Typical artifacts are interfaces, protocols, and integration components__.
       * __Infrastructure Layer__: It includes computing services that form the enterprise technical infrastructure. __The typical artifacts are system software and infrastructure configurations__.
       * __People and Competencies__: It represents the people and their competencies required to develop and operate an enterprise architecture consisting of the aforementioned layers.

+* Structuring EA as mentioned in layers helps to separate concerns, but aligning layers can be challenging.
+For example, in the strategy layer, the company might introduce a new product or service, and it happens maybe twice a year.
+At the same time, redesigning the organization to implement such strategic changes might take up to two years.
+For example, IS are designed to last for 10 years.
+Thus, the organizations investigate measures for aligning business and IT.

 ```